People of the Book

 The following week, while showing Reuven properties in Jerusalem, I mentioned hearing about a custom in some European communities of writing important family dates in holy books, and asked whether he had come across any of these books.
 Reuven answered affirmatively and proceeded to share with me the following fascinating story.

 On a recent trip to Israel visiting children and grandchildren, Reuven brought a Bible printed in Germany in the early 1700s to review the weekly Torah portion.
-That Shabbat, a family in the community celebrating their son’s Bar Mitzvah noticed Reuven in the synagogue and, realizing he was a guest, graciously invited him to join their simcha.
+That Shabbat, a family in the community, celebrating their son’s Bar Mitzvah, noticed Reuven in the synagogue and graciously invited him to join their simcha.
 While exchanging pleasantries, Reuven mentioned his love of Jewish books.
 The Bar Mitzvah boy’s father remarked this his father works with the German government to create order in its Jewish cemeteries, and that the secular German courts accord these Jewish books legally binding status and accept the birth and death dates inscribed in them.

 Reuven responded that, coincidentally, the Bible that he was reading that morning was printed in Germany, and a German family’s birth dates were listed on the front page and the death dates were recorded on the rear page.
-The Bar Mitzvah boy’s father gently brushed him off, having seen countless similar books that had been used to report family milestones.
+Preoccupied with the family simcha, the Bar Mitzvah boy’s father gently brushed him off.

 After prayers, Reuven showed the Chumash again to the father, who examined the sacred book and then excused himself – taking the book with him – returning a minute later with his crying wife at his side.
 The mystery was solved when she explained that the names inscribed in this Bible were her great grandparents.